-TUNG NGUYEN practices intellectual property law, focusing on complex patent litigation, licensing and counseling.
-Tung was recently recognized in the 2016–2020 editions of The Best Lawyers in America as a “Best Lawyer” in the Intellectual Property and Patent Litigation fields.
+TUNG NGUYEN practices intellectual property law, focusing on complex patent litigation, licensing, and counseling.
+Tung has been recognized in the 2016–2022 editions of The Best Lawyers in America as a “Best Lawyer” in the Intellectual Property and Patent Litigation fields.

-Tung represents clients in patent litigation, both offensively and defensively, in District Courts and before the International Trade Commission.
-He has participated in every phase of litigation, from pre-trial investigation through trial and post-trial motions in cases involving telecommunications networks (including wired and wireless technologies such as cellular, Wi-Fi, UMTS, and LTE), semiconductor technologies (including device fabrication techniques, packaging and analog and digital circuits), computer graphics, microprocessors, data storage, flash memory, calling cards, display technologies (including LCD and plasma), user interfaces (including speech and biometrics), encryption and medical devices.
-Tung also has substantial experience with standards essential patents and is familiar with the operations of various standards setting organizations, such as the Institute of Electrical and Electronic Engineers (IEEE) and the European Telecommunications Standards Institute (ETSI).
+Tung represents clients in patent litigation, both offensively and defensively, in district courts and before the International Trade Commission.
+He has participated in every phase of litigation, from pre-trial investigation through trial and post-trial motions, in cases involving telecommunications networks (including wired and wireless technologies such as cellular, Wi-Fi, UMTS, and LTE), semiconductor technologies (including device fabrication techniques, packaging, and analog and digital circuits), computer graphics, microprocessors, data storage, flash memory, calling cards, display technologies (including LCD, plasma, and laser-based displays), user interfaces (including speech and biometrics), encryption, and medical devices.
+Tung also has substantial experience with standard essential patents and is familiar with the operations of various standards-setting organizations, such as the Institute of Electrical and Electronic Engineers (IEEE) and the European Telecommunications Standards Institute (ETSI).

 In addition to litigation matters, Tung’s practice includes Patent Office inter partes review and ex parte reexamination proceedings, licensing (both offensive and defensive), defending clients from patent assertions by practicing and non-practicing entities, patent portfolio analysis, and negotiating technology and intellectual property agreements.
 He has also assisted clients in obtaining hundreds of patents from the United States Patent and Trademark Office in various fields, including software, mechanical and electronic devices, industrial equipment, optics, and telecommunications.